DataDog/documentation/content/en/developers/_index.md

 Next, open a pull request against the [`integrations-extras` repository][7].
 This signals to Datadog that you're ready to start reviewing code together.
 Don't worry if you have questions about tests, Datadog internals, or other topics—the Datadog Ecosystems team is ready to help, and the pull request is a good place to go over those concerns.
 Be sure to take advantage of the [Community Office Hours][4] as well.

-Once the integration has been validated (functionality, framework compliance, and general code quality) it is merged into `integrations-extras`.
-Once there, it becomes part of the Datadog ecosystem.
+Once the integration has been validated for functionality, framework compliance, and general code quality, it is merged into `integrations-extras` where it becomes part of the Datadog ecosystem.

 When deciding how to send unsupported data to Datadog, the main considerations are effort (time to develop) and budget (cost of custom metrics).
 If you are trying to see data that Datadog doesn't support, start by deciding which method makes the most sense to start sending data: